zachwill/moment/README.md

 # Alter the moment's datetime with a different locale
 moment.utcnow().locale('US/Eastern').to_date()

-# Create and format a moment using JavaScript semantics
+# Create and format a moment using Moment.js semantics
 moment.now().format('YYYY-M-D')

 # Create and format a moment with strftime semantics